 I can offer either short-term or longer-term therapy.

-I call my counselling service "Waythrough Counselling", because as a client you will be embarking on a journey which will involve increasing your own self awareness, which may at times feel uncomfortable, but it is a valuable learning space to find your own "waythrough".
+I call my counselling service "Waythrough Counselling" because as a client you will be embarking on a journey which will involve increasing your own self awareness which may at times may feel uncomfortable, but it is a valuable learning space to find your own "way through".

-I am passionate about improving access to talking therapies and when, after attending several mental health forums in Croydon, I discovered that the local funding for mental health/talking therapies was significantly reduced, I began a low cost counselling service within the Croydon area and developed a small team of counsellors to help meet the shortfall and make talking therapies more available and affordable.
+I am passionate about improving access to counselling and when I lived in Croydon I began a low cost counselling service and developed a small team of counsellors to help meet the shortfall in mental health provision and to make talking therapies more available and affordable.

-To ensure you receive the best possible service from me, I maintain regular Professional Supervision (which is confidential).
+Also, to ensure you receive the best possible service from me, I maintain monthly Professional Supervision (which is confidential).
 I also undergo regular Continual Professional Development throughout the year.